Chacalbis/futsal-teamup/README.md

 ## TODO

 Develop a version (specific branch or command argument) where active players are not retrieved from a google sheet.

-It could be interesting to develop the notation system in order to have more skills (FIFA notation system ?)

 ## Special Thank